psteitz/text-classification/README.md

 The examples use open source modles and data.
 Huggingface datasets are used to manage training data and store model prediction results.
 Huggingface models create predictions.

-Repeating these experiments with other datasets would be helpful.
-PRs reporting results ideally including datasets are most welcome,

 ## Supervised transformer-based
 Start with a pre-trained transformer model, add a layer to classify input texts anf fine-tune with labelled data.